-On the other hand, you will learn also the differences between – The interpreter and the compiler, the dynamic web page and the static page.
+On the other hand, you will also learn the differences between the interpreter and the compiler, the dynamic web page and the static page.

 Also, you will learn how to execute the PHP command on your operating system using the CLI or terminal.